redbear/IoT_pHAT/eeprom/README.md

 ## EEPROM

+### Version

+* Current version is 0.4

+* Fixed the "Kernel Panic" issue when using command "poweroff" or "halt".

 ### Prerequisites

 * Add `dtparam=i2c_vc=on` to the /boot/config.txt file, this will enable the system to access to the I2C EEPROM, and then `reboot` your RPi.